Giampaolo Pazzini

 Giampaolo Pazzini ([dʒamˈpaːolo patˈtsiːni]; born 2 August 1984), nicknamed Il Pazzo ("The Madman") after his surname, is a former Italian professional footballer who played as a striker.

-He spent most of his career in Serie A with Atalanta, Fiorentina, Sampdoria, Inter Milan and Milan, and Hellas Verona, also playing in Serie B for the first and last of those clubs.
+He spent most of his career in Serie A with Atalanta, Fiorentina, Sampdoria, Inter Milan and AC Milan, and Hellas Verona, also playing in Serie B for the first and last of those clubs.
 He is well known for his eye for goal and movement off the ball, especially in the penalty area, as well as his aerial prowess and excellent ability to score headed goals.

 A former Italian international, Pazzini earned a total of 25 caps and represented his nation at the 2010 FIFA World Cup.

 Club career

 Early career

 Born in Pescia, Pazzini started his career at Atalanta, with whom he made his professional debut in 2003, and quickly emerging as a promising youngster.
 He spent two seasons with Atalanta, playing 51 league games and scoring 12 goals (of which 3 of them at Serie A level).
 He switched from a left back to a striker.